JACoW-org/docs-IPAC/docs/Proceedings/proceedings.md

 ## Final proceedings

 This feature is intended for the creation of the final proceedings to be published on JACoW.org.
-It will include only papers and slides that have been QA'd.
+It will include only papers, slides and posters that have been QA'd.

 Please refer to the [dedicated CAT/PURR documentation](https://purr-docs.jacow.org/Functionalities/finalProceedings/#pre-press-and-final-proceedings) for more information.